 Sure, it may look easy to spell when it’s “Xavathon” on paper, but once you say it out loud, there’s some confusion that arises from it.
 Skip the hard-to-spell names for your own convenience.

-Do Use a Pattern Of Names For Multiple Devices
+7. Do Use a Pattern of Names for Multiple Devices

 If you have a lot of devices to name (let’s say 3+), it might be beneficial for you to use a certain pattern, set, trend, or grouping of names across all of your devices.
 For example, my computer peripherals follow the pattern of “(element)duck”.
 My desktop is Heliumduck while my external hard drive is Chromeduck.
 Don’t ask me why.